WICG/navigation-api/security-privacy-questionnaire.md

 **What temporary identifiers do the features in this specification create or expose to the web?**

-Each app history entry has associated auto-generated `key` and `id` properties, which are random UUIDs.
+Each history entry has associated auto-generated `key` and `id` properties, which are random UUIDs.
 We believe this is not problematic; see more discussion in [the main explainer](./README.md#security-and-privacy-considerations).

 **How does this specification distinguish between behavior in first-party and third-party contexts?**

 It does not really distinguish.
-The specification's by-design segregation by browsing context, browsing session, and origin means that each party (in the rough sense) will get its own app history list, each of which behave uniformly and only give information about that party.
+The specification's by-design segregation by browsing context, browsing session, and origin means that each party (in the rough sense) will get its own navigation API history entry list, each of which behave uniformly and only give information about that party.

 **How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?**